GiuliaLanzillotta/giulias_blog/docs/_posts/2020-01-05-human-motion-modeling.md

 <div align="center"><i>Figure 2 from the paper.</i></div>
 <br>

-Please use a minute to take a rough picture in your mind of what this single joint data might look like in a simple rotations-time plot.

-  each joint traces a signal over time through the sequences of its rotations, which, if we were to plot it would look like a series of consecutive points in the time-rotations plane.

-If we were to look at each joint separately the input would consist in a sequence of position
-- The data is a time series!
+The model discussed in this work builds upon techniques that we have not yet encountered.

+As depicted in the architecture's scheme above, the signal is first passed through the *Discrete Cosine Transform* (DCT) block: this is where the perspective is *flipped*, i.e. where we compute the spectrum for each single joint.
+The spectrum consists in a series of coefficients, identifying the principal frequencies in the input signal (more on this in the next section).
+Once in the frequency domain, the problem of human motion prediction becomes that of predicting the *DCT coefficients* of the true future sequence.
+To get our predictions back in the time domain at the end of the pipeline we pass the predicted coefficients trough an *Inverse Discrete Cosine Transform* block (IDCT as visible in the scheme).

-It consists of 12 residual blocks, each of which comprises 2 graph convolutional layers and two additional graph convolutional layers
+Once defined the two pipeline endpoints, DCT and its inverse, what is left to do is to look at what's in between.
+To generate predictions in the frequency domain the authors resorted to the use of *residual connections* and *graph convolutional networks*.
+More precisely, these middle layers consist of 12 residual blocks, each of which comprises 2 graph convolutional layers and two additional graph convolutional layers.

 - DCT temporal encoding.